ddsneo4j/Graph-Database/README.md

 Now you can copy and paste the Cypher queries from the supporting information into the top pane of the Neo4j Browser and execute them by pressing CTRL+Enter or clicking on the arrow (>) right next to this pane.

 You will find the chemical structure pictures in the PNG folder.
+We used 7zip to split the zip archives due to Github file size limmitations.
-You can set the "image" property for each node as follows to point to your location (e.g. Apache) of the pictures:
+In Neo4j, you can set the "image" property for each node as follows to point to your location (e.g. Apache) of the pictures:

 **MATCH** (n)
 **WHERE** n:G **OR** n:Transformation **OR** n:Substituent **OR** n:Core **AND** **EXISTS**(n.image)